-Let us look at scene in closer detail.
-What is the nature of this particular encounter, so different from other encounters in the novel where Verney reacts to the diseased and dead without fear, and even sometimes with care?
+Let us look at this scene in closer detail.
+What is the nature of this particular encounter, so different from other encounters in the novel where Verney reacts to the diseased and dead without fear and even sometimes with care?
 Verney perceives it to be a violent struggle, describing himself as being “clasped” and “grasp[ed],” and responds accordingly, recoiling in disgust and forcefully “thr[owing] the wretch from me.”
-In the chapter just before this scene, the plague had been directly associated with the notion of “flesh,” and likewise here Verney sees the Black man not as a coherent body or person, but as a mass of decaying flesh, with the pun on “wound” intensifying the sense of festering decay: “[H]e wound his naked festering arms round me.”
+In the chapter just before this scene, the plague had been directly associated with the notion of “flesh,” and likewise here Verney sees the Black man not as a coherent body or person but as a mass of decaying flesh, with the pun on “wound” intensifying the sense of festering decay: “He wound his naked festering arms round me.”
 Yet one might also see this collision of flesh from the dying man’s perspective, from the (non)place of exclusion, as the demonstration of and invitation to an altogether different entanglement outside of Man and Man’s sovereignty, a sharing of woundedness indexed both by the plague and by blackness (and their mutual identification).
 This embrace is an insistence on inextricable relationality even as Verney seeks to “disengage [him]self” from their precarious enmeshment.
 Following Alexander Weheliye’s recent theorization of flesh inspired by Wynter, Hortense Spillers, and others, we can think of the flesh here as a wound or “vestibular gash in the armor of Man, simultaneously a tool of dehumanization and a relational vestibule to alternate ways of being” (44).
-The possibility of differentiating these two antithetical and simultaneous meanings of the flesh—as brutally violent reduction vs. an antechamber to a new common life—depends in part upon whether vulnerability, the wound or “gash” in Man, is distributed to certain “others” as a sacrificial burden to bear, or whether it is shared and generalized (indeed the very word “plague” derives from Latin plaga, which can mean both a “strike” and the “wound” or “gash” such a strike causes).
+The possibility of differentiating these two antithetical and simultaneous meanings of the flesh—as brutally violent reduction versus an antechamber to a new common life—depends in part upon whether vulnerability, the wound or “gash” in Man, is distributed to certain “others” as a sacrificial burden to bear or whether it is shared and generalized (indeed the very word “plague” derives from Latin plaga, which can mean both a “strike” and the “wound” or “gash” such a strike causes).
 The former is the case in this scene, as Verney chooses disengagement over entanglement.

-Verney falls down upon on the “sufferer,” and they become one in an almost-kiss and exchange of corrupted breath: “[H]e wound his naked festering arms round me, his face close to mine, and his breath, death-laden, entered my vitals.
+Verney falls down upon on the “sufferer,” and they become one in an almost-kiss and exchange of corrupted breath: “He wound his naked festering arms round me, his face close to mine, and his breath, death-laden, entered my vitals.
 For a moment I was overcome, my head was bowed by aching nausea.”
 For a fugitive moment of contact and contagion, Verney is dispossessed of his individuated body and consciousness and is “overcome,” losing the ground underneath him and feeling “aching nausea.”
 These symptoms of vertigo indicate an experience with what Jared Sexton calls “that wounded, disseminative vertigo that is blackness” (“On Black Negativity”).
 Verney loses all bearings in meeting with one who is abandoned, barred from bearings, and barred from Man.
 Yet after this brief moment, “reflection” returns to Verney, and he separates himself by “disengage[ing],” rejecting and abandoning the dying man.
 He regains orientation, and rushes off to find his dead child Alfred, held by his niece Clara, whose whiteness is notably emphasized: “paler than whitest snow.”